Exclusive: Tim Belk’s new adventure turned the former retailer into an organic farmer

 The farm supplies to its community-supported agriculture (CSA) program members and restaurant customers whatever is fresh on a particular day.

-Wild Hope’s CSA includes about 160 members, who live mostly in Charlotte, who pay $32 a week for 14 weeks.
+Wild Hope’s CSA for now includes roughly 100 members, mostly friends and family, who pay $32 a week for 14 weeks.
+In April, it will officially open to more members.
 Each basket is carefully packed with enough fresh produce to feed a family of four for a week.
-They’re then delivered weekly by Peanut at a designated pickup spot, Lenny Boy Brewing in Charlotte.
+They’re then delivered weekly by Peanut at a designated pickup spot – for now, Lenny Boy Brewing.
 Wild Hope’s also been doing various pop-up farm stands around Charlotte, Peanut says.

 For restaurant customers like Pierre Bader, who owns Aria Tuscan Grill and other popular chains in Charlotte, that means he tweaks his menus to include the freshest local ingredients, such as kale that will be being mashed up for a butternut squash ravioli at Aria, or Swiss chard that will be served with trout.